AlbertoV5/Reaper-Scripts/README.md

 # Reaper-Scripts
 A bunch of reaper scripts

-You can find a set of scripts that can help you improve your workflow on Reaper or try to incentivize creative processes.
+I’m making various Reaper scripts to improve workflow on audio and music tasks.

-# List of Scripts
+## List of Scripts

 #### AV5_CycleGrid
 Cycle through grid up or down by pressing 1 key.